sujith-eag/Learning_Journey/MCA/Data Structures in C/Data type (Book).md

 > A data type is an abstract concept defined by a set of logical properties

-Once such an abstract data type is defined and the legal operations are are specified, we may implement the data type.
+Once such an abstract data type is defined and the legal operations are specified, we may implement the data type.

 Implementation might be `hardware implementation` or `software implementation`